 Before you start to compare travel insurance for under 18 policies, it's a good idea to first double check the cover you have already got in place.

-Many providers automatically throw in free child travel insurance under 18 cover and this can save you from having to take out another policy.
+Many providers automatically throw in free child travel insurance and this can save you from having to take out another policy.

 In rare cases, this protection may extend to if your child is travelling alone but it is usually restricted to cover for when at least one other adult named on the plan is accompanying them.